 - See also: c, prolog, java, rdf, unix, linux, lisp, emacs-editor

-- I have 24 facts about SWI-Prolog. what would you like to know? email me and let me know how I can help.
+- Have a question about SWI-Prolog not answered here?
+Email me and let me know how I can help.